 This food commodity program is for senior citizens 55 years of age and over, who meet specific low income requirements.
 An application must be filled out and mailed to the Western Massachusetts Food Bank, Inc.

-Applications are available at the Council on Aging, for more information please contact Karen Noblit at (413) 562-6435.
+Applications are available at the Council On Aging, for more information please contact the Council On Aging at (413) 562-6435.

-Fuel assistance applications for the 2016 / 2017 heating season are now available at the Council on Aging/ Senior Center.
-There are income eligibility guidelines and documents are required with the application.
+Fuel Assistance applications for the upcoming heating season are available starting in September at the Council on Aging/Senior Center.

 Income Tax Services

 AARP volunteers are at the Council on Aging during tax season to assist seniors with income tax services free of charge.